Mini-Gaunt/wine-tkg-osu-git/README.md

+My personal fork of wine-tkg-git for maintaining osu patchsets and reverts.

 # Wine to rule them all !

 You must be logged in to GitHub in order to download Wine or Proton nightly builds.